imixs/imixs-cloud/doc/MONITORING.md

 # How to Montior Imixs-Cloud

-The following section describes how you can monitor Imixs-Cloud
+The following section describes how you can monitor Imixs-Cloud.
+The monitoring stack in Imixs-Cloud provices the following services:

+ * Prometheus - the prometheus service configured for docker-swarm
+ * Grafana - the monitoring dashboard

 ## Prometheus